mattgianni/rusty_queens/README.md

 This project exists to help me get started with `Rust`.
 It's not meant to be a *good* illustration of the n-queens problem per se, so please move along if you're looking for a serious implementation of the algorithm.

-If on the other hand you have a good sense of humor and you're looking for a simple project to help you get started with Rust, which includes basic argument parsing, logging, error handling, and unit testing, all written by rank amateurs ... then **this might be the project for you!**

 ## Prerequisites

 - [Computer](https://en.wikipedia.org/wiki/Computer)